Are you a do-it-yourself type of person when it comes to money management?

 However a financial advisor should be willing to openly disagree with you on things that may cause financial harm to you in the long term.

-A person who does not display the conviction (backed by a good explanation) to disagree with your views may not be in your long term interest.
+A person who does not display the conviction to disagree with your views may not be in your long-term interest.

 So how do you test this?
 That should be relatively easy.